 It’s surprising how many people believe their design will work and put it through the manufacturing process only to find certain parts of the design have failed.
-That’s why 3D printed prototype/samples are an excellent place for you to begin, it’s the most cost effective way of testing whether your design is going to work and a way of making alterations before having to pay the cost of a die and set up charges.
+That’s why 3D printed prototype/samples are an excellent place for you to begin; it’s the most cost effective way of testing whether your design is going to work; giving you the chance to make alterations before having to pay the cost of a die and set up charges.

 There are a lot of things to take into consideration when designing a die for extrusion, although each die design will be different, there are a set of general rules which govern the basics of die design.